wazuh/wazuh-documentation/source/ossec_elk_logstash.rst

  $ sudo usermod -a -G ossec logstash

-We are not going to start Logstash service yet, we need to wait until we import Wazuh template into Elasticsearch (see next guide)
+.. note:: We are not going to start Logstash service yet, we need to wait until we import Wazuh template into Elasticsearch (see next guide)

 What's next
 -----------